-- You have access to the necessary facilities to enable you to deliver the research proposed and will continue to have access to the facilities for the duration of the project. - You have agreed with your Head(s) of Department that you will be afforded sufficient time and resources to deliver the research project as described in this application.
+- You have access to the necessary facilities to enable you to deliver the research proposed and will continue to have access to the facilities for the duration of the project. - You have agreed with the Head of Department that you will be afforded sufficient time and resources to deliver the research project as described in this application.

-Nominated Referee Support \
+Nominated Referee Support

 You should invite 2 referees who can provide confidential references for your application, by following the instructions under the 'Participants' tab on the application form summary page.
-Please check with them that they are happy to provide the references and inform them that they will be contacted by email and asked to provide references via the Flexi-Grant® system by Wednesday, 13 March 2024.
+Please check with them that they are happy to provide the references and inform them that they will be contacted by email and asked to provide references via the Flexi-Grant® system by Tuesday, 18 March 2025.